jeevan-lal/Excel-Data-Filler-V4/docs/documentation/field-types/program-helper.md

 ### X-KeyWait

 if field value is `a` then extension wait for the `a` key to be released.

+If you need to send multiple keystrokes, like `"alt+a"`, you will need to insert two `X-KeyWait` field types in the extension form: one for `"alt"` and one for `"a"`.

 ### X-Send